Kizomba in Russia -I´M YOUR DJ Moscow edition

-For sure, many of you were thinking of visiting Russia at least once in a lifetime.
-However, inspite of curiosity to explore new places and cultures your life routine hasn´t let this dream come true yet!
+For sure, many of you were thinking of visiting Russia at least once in a lifetime and most of you were asking yourselves how kizomba in Russia is.
+However, Inspite of curiosity to explore new places and cultures your life routine hasn´t let this dream come true yet!
 This year you have a great opportunity to make it happen thanks to the first edition of I´M YOUR DJ in MOSCOW city.

 – How it all started?
 How the idea of the festival was born?